ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 - historical salinity (so)
 - piControl temperature (thetao)
 - piControl salinity (so)
-- volcello: both historical anbd piControl for models where volume varies with time.
+- volcello: both historical and piControl for models where volume varies with time.
 - volcello: piControl only for models where volume is fixed in time.

 The tool checks that the data for all these 5 or 6 datasets must be available